duckdb/duckdb-web/docs/guides/data_viewers/tableau.md

 On Linux, copy the Taco file to `/opt/tableau/connectors`.
 On Windows, copy the Taco file to `C:\Program Files\Tableau\Connectors`.
-Then issue the commands to disable signature validation:
+Then issue these commands to disable signature validation:

 ```sh
 $ tsm configuration set -k native_api.disable_verify_connector_plugin_signature -v true